captainsouthbird/CGFXModel/README.md

 # CGFXModel
 An attempt at being able to edit ACNL villagers and maybe some other stuff.

-Currently I'm not uploading a Release since I want to test it some more in the next few days/weeks, but the code is available here and ready to go if you're anxious to try it yourself.

 ## **Usage of the Command Line Utility**